Shelby Rogers

-Shelby Rogers (born October 13, 1992) is an American professional tennis player.
-She has career-high WTA rankings of world No. 30 in singles achieved August 2022 and No. 40 in doubles, achieved February 2022, and has won six singles and two doubles titles on the ITF Women's Circuit.
-She won the girls' national championship at 17.
-Her best results as a professional came at the 2016 French Open and the 2020 US Open where she reached the quarterfinals.
+Shelby Nicole Rogers (born October 13, 1992) is an American former professional tennis player.
+She had career-high WTA rankings of No. 30 in singles and No. 40 in doubles, and won six singles and two doubles titles on the ITF Women's Circuit.
+Rogers won the girls' national championship at 17.
+Her best results at the majors were quarterfinals at the 2016 French Open and the 2020 US Open.

-Rogers is noted for her victories against top-ranked players which include Simona Halep (No. 4) at the 2017 Australian Open, Serena Williams (No. 9) at the 2020 Top Seed Open and Ashleigh Barty (No. 1) at the 2021 US Open.
+Rogers was noted for her victories against top-ranked players which include Simona Halep (No. 4) at the 2017 Australian Open, Serena Williams (No. 9) at the 2020 Lexington Challenger and Ashleigh Barty (No. 1) at the 2021 US Open.
 Rogers is also undefeated against two-time Wimbledon champion Petra Kvitová, with wins at the 2016 French Open and 2020 US Open, the latter in which she saved four match points.
 Both are also the only instances in her career where she made the quarterfinals at the majors.

 Personal life

 From Mount Pleasant, South Carolina, Rogers followed her sister, Sabra, into tennis at the age of six.
-She was quickly identified by her coaches for her natural athletic ability and started competing on the national stage by the age of eleven.
+She was quickly identified by her coaches for her natural athletic ability and started competing on the national stage by the age of 11.
 Home-schooled during high school, Rogers was able to focus on her tennis and quickly started receiving scholarship offers from the top schools in the U.S.

 In 2009, she decided to forgo college and become a professional tennis player.
 On August 15, 2021, Rogers was awarded with a Bachelor of Science in psychology from Indiana University East in a ceremony at the Western Southern Open (WSO) tournament.

-Professional career
+Rogers is a Christian.
+On December 2, 2023, she married John Slavik.